 - What is the difference between ACH and EFT payments?

 - What are the similarities between ACH and EFT payments?

 - How to save money using EFT payments

 What are EFT payments?

-EFT is the process of moving electronic transfers of money between bank accounts without using a check or getting assistance from a bank representative.
+Electronic Fund Transfer, or EFT is the process of moving electronic transfers of money between bank accounts without using a check or getting assistance from a bank representative.
 It's a direct deposit of funds from on account to another.
-Businesses can use EFT payments to send payments directly to vendors and suppliers or collect payments directly from clients and customers without sending anything through the mail.
-EFT payments also support both single-entry and recurring payments.
-However, you cannot use EFT to send money to businesses outside of Canada.
+Businesses can use Electronic Funds Transfers to send direct payments to vendors and suppliers or collect money directly from clients and customers without sending anything through the mail.
+EFT payments also support both single-entry and recurring payments for direct deposits.
+However, you cannot use EFT transfers to send money to businesses outside of Canada.